KevinJordan777/Active-Directory-using-Azure-VM-s/README.md

 Folder: “read-access”, Group: “Domain Users”, Permission: “Read”

-Folder: “write-access”, Group: “Domain Users”, Permissions: “Read/Write”
+Folder: “write-access”, Group: “Domain Users”, Permission: “Read/Write”

-Folder: “no-access”, Group: “Domain Admins”, “Permissions: “Read/Write
+Folder: “no-access”, Group: “Domain Admins”, “Permission: “Read/Write

 Normal domain users are granted permission to only read from the "read-access" group, read and write in the "write-acces" group, and not access the "no-access" group at all.
 Admin only are allowed permission to access the "no access" group.